ArchiveBox/ArchiveBox/README.md

 Your archive can be managed through the command line with commands like `archivebox add`, through the built-in Web UI `archivebox server`, or via the Python library API (beta).
 It can ingest bookmarks from a browser or service like Pocket/Pinboard, your entire browsing history, RSS feeds, or URLs one at a time.
 You can also schedule regular/realtime imports with `archivebox schedule`.

-The main index is a self-contained `index.sqlite3` file, and each snapshot is stored as a folder `data/archive/<timestamp>/`, with an easy-to-read `index.html` and `index.json` within.
-For each page, ArchiveBox auto-extracts many types of assets/media and saves them in standard formats, with out-of-the-box support for: several types of HTML snapshots (wget, Chrome headless, singlefile), PDF snapshotting, screenshotting, WARC archiving, git repositories, images, audio, video, subtitles, article text, and more.
-The snapshots are browseable and managable offline through the filesystem, the built-in webserver, or the Python library API.
+Running `archivebox init` in a folder creates a collection with a self-contained `index.sqlite3` index, and folders for each snapshot under `./archive/<timestamp>/`, with human-readable `index.html` and `index.json` files within.
+Snapshots are browseable and managable offline through the filesystem, the built-in webserver, or the Python API.

+For each archived URL, ArchiveBox saves: several types of HTML snapshot (wget, Chrome headless, singlefile), a PDF, a screenshot, a WARC archive, any git repositories, images, audio, video, subtitles, article text, [and more](#output-formats).

 ### Quickstart